Codefend/core/README.md

     /** inputDir: string
-     * the folder that should be copied and obfuscated ( keep it "." if you're running in the same directory) */
+     * the folder that should be copied and obfuscated by Codefend.
+     * Note: you can keep it "." if you're executing Codefend in the root of your project */
     inputDir: ".",

     /** outputDir: string
-     * the output folder that will be an obfuscated clone of your code */
+     * the output folder where Codefend will generate the cloned obfuscated folder.
+    */
     outputDir: "codefend-output",

     /** outputDir: string []
-     * the files that should not be copied to the output folder */
+     * the files/folders that shouldn't be copied by Codefend to the output folder.
+    */
     ignoredFilesInGeneration: [
       "codefend-output",